darrenyang0116/Global-fishing-vessel-watch/Creat_map/Style.md

 <head>
 </pre>

-This is the look of our worldmap!
+This is the style of our worldmap!
 ![worldmap with style](http://i.imgur.com/mW0OMrK.png)